Insurance For Artists

 - Record contact details of any witnesses if possible.

-- Notify LCIS as soon as practical after the incident.
+- Notify your insurer as soon as practical after the incident.

-- Complete the Public Liability claim form and email to LCIS with any supporting documents.
+- Complete claim form/lodge a claim with any supporting documents.

 - Doctors’ reports – so keep them on file with your incident report and claim form.

-Guildhouse Accredited or Allied membership offers the following six types of insurance:
+Guildhouse Accredited membership include the following six types of insurance:

 • Public Liability (up to $20,000,000)

 • Professional Indemnity (up to $5,000,000)

 • Goods in Physical and Legal Control (up to $100,000)